 50 Vintage Desserts Worth Trying Today

-From rolls baked in the 12th century to jiggling mid-century confections, these classic desserts have one thing in common: they’re delicious, and we should be eating them today.
+From custards and puddings to jiggling mid-century confections, these classic desserts have one thing in common: they're delicious, and we should be eating them today.

 Known as “floating islands,” this exotic dessert sends a fluffy meringue sailing across a sea of custard.
 Our version of the recipe is over 100 years old, an heirloom handed down from a reader’s Russian great-grandmother.